-There are a large number of other patterns that have been implemented in Dava's back-end [14,15].
-Most of them improve upon the quality of code by reducing Java constructs or transforming the code to adhere to some programming idiom.
-One such pattern converts expressions evaluating to boolean types from binary comparisons to unary conditions.
-An example of this would be the conversion of A !=false to simply A. Applying this pattern on our working example of Figure 8 results in the simplification of the two boolean conditions in Statement 1.
-The resulting code is given in Figure 9.
-Looking back at the original source code, Figure 1(a), we see that Dava's output matches the original source code.
+Applying this pattern on our working example of Figure 8 results in the simplification of the two boolean conditions in Statement 1.
+The resulting code is given in Figure 10.
+Looking back at the original source code from which this decompiled output was generated (Figure 1(a)) we see that, after applying the AST rewriting, Dava's output matches the original source code.